tkn-tub/ns3-gym/doc/tutorial/source/conceptual-overview.rst

 ::

-  ./waf -d debug --enable-tests configure
+  ./waf -d debug --enable-examples --enable-tests configure

-in order to configure the project to perform debug builds that include tests.
+in order to configure the project to perform debug builds that include examples and tests.
 You will also have done a

 ::